 According to a 2019 study conducted by Edison Research and Triton Digital, 61 percent of the U.S. population used Facebook in 2019, down from a peak of 67 percent in 2017.
 This is a decline of 14 million users over the age of 12.

 I should also note that if a website ends with .gov, .org, or .edu, it tends to carry a little more credibility because the research is less likely to have a conflict of interest.
 If the research was funded by another organization or business, websites ending with those suffixes will often disclose their funding sources to maintain credibility.
+I'd also use some free online plagiarism checkers to see if this piece has been written elsewhere.

 Personally, any time I report facts, I use research databases available through my academic institution.
 Research databases have a healthy amount of reputable research that has been heavily reviewed by geeks like me.